hidem1129-oss/Modular-Factory-System/Software/Grafana/README.md

 This dashboard helps answer questions such as:

-* Which port consumed the most power?
+* Which branch had the highest average recorded calculated power?
+* Which channel produced the highest recorded calculated-power sample?
-* Did power consumption change during a node-state transition?
+* Did recorded electrical load change during a node-state transition?
 * Was the main-line load approaching the configured monitoring limit?
-* Did one test session consume more power than another?
 * Which channel showed the widest recorded maximum-to-minimum range?

 The configured application limits shown in the monitoring system are observation thresholds.
 Grafana does not replace hardware current limiting, fuses, power-supply protection, firmware shutdown behavior, or other safety mechanisms.